K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Retrieve list of the organization's information.
+  Retrieve a list of the organization's information.
   ```